Configure mobile push notifications

 Send test push notifications

 Test how your notification looks on a real device before sending it to customers.
 Click Test push notification in the editor to send the notification to the customer selected in the preview field.
-Choose which push integration to test: All, iOS, Android (Firebase), or Android (Huawei).
+Select the target integration: iOS, Android (Firebase), or Android (Huawei).

-To receive a test push notification, the target customer must have a push token stored in their profile.
-The attribute name differs by platform:
+To receive a test push notification, the target customer must have a push token associated with their profile.

 - iOS: